Mladen Banović

-Mladen Banović is a Bosnian scientist specialised for transformers.
-He is a founder and editor-in-chief of the Transformers Magazine and director at Merit Services Int., a company specialized in R&D, and education/training on transformers.
+Mladen Banović is an international scientist specialised in transformers.
+He is a founder and editor-in-chief of the Transformers Magazine and director at Merit Media Int., a company with customers in 190 countries.

 He graduated in 1999 and obtained his doctorate in 2012 at the Faculty of Electrical Engineering and Computing of the University of Zagreb.
 He is an author of several scientific articles and works.

+He is also the author of three books and editor of two books.